 At one time Leonie had no idea that she would be able to participate in Fun Runs…

 I joined Y Striders in the year 2000 and had no intention of ever becoming a runner!
 But after a short time it just evolved and I began participating in Fun Runs.
-Since joining the club I have completed a grand total of 13667kms (which is more than one quarter of the way around the world).
-I have completed 99 Fun Runs with a combined total of 810kms and hope to reach 100 Fun Runs before the end of 2017.
+Since joining the club I have completed a grand total of 15346kms (which is more than one quarter of the way around the world).
+I have completed more than 114 Fun Runs with a combined total of 810kms.

 I am now looking forward to my next big challenge.